Ideas, revolution and taxation

 By the end of Year 8, students describe the historical significance of the periods between the ancient and modern past.
 They explain the causes and effects of events, developments, turning points or challenges in Medieval, Renaissance or pre-modern Europe, or in the societies connected to empires or expansions, or the societies of the Asia-Pacific world during these periods.
 They describe the social, religious, cultural, economic, environmental and/or political aspects related to the changes and continuities in a society or a historical period.
 Students describe the role of significant individuals, groups and institutions connected to the societies of these periods and their influences on historical events.

 By the end of Year 8, students recognise and explain patterns of change and continuity over time.
 They explain the causes and effects of events and developments.
 They identify the motives and actions of people at the time.
 Students explain the significance of individuals and groups and how they were influenced by the beliefs and values of their society.
 They describe different interpretations of the past.

 Students sequence events and developments within a chronological framework with reference to periods of time.
 When researching, students develop questions to frame a historical inquiry.
 They analyse, select and organise information from primary and secondary sources and use it as evidence to answer inquiry questions.
 Students identify and explain different points of view in sources.
 When interpreting sources, they identify their origin and purpose, and distinguish between fact and opinion.
 Students develop texts, particularly descriptions and explanations, incorporating analysis.
 In developing these texts, and organising and presenting their findings, they use historical terms and concepts, evidence identified in sources, and acknowledge their sources of information.

 Historical Knowledge and Understanding

-Identify a range of questions about the past to inform a historical inquiry (ACHHS150).
+Develop historical questions about the past to inform historical inquiry.
+(AC9HH8S01)